anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 - DoC over OSCORE using ACE.

-We mostly need to answer the question for additional SvcParamKeys. {{-svcb}} defines the keys “mandatory”, “alpn”, “no-default-alpn”, “port”, “ipv4hint”, and “ipv6hint”.
+We mostly need to answer the question for additional SvcParamKeys. {{-svcb}} defines the keys "mandatory", "alpn", "no-default-alpn", "port", "ipv4hint", and "ipv6hint".
-Additionally, {{-doc}} defines “docpath” which carries the path for the DNS resource at the DoC server as a CBOR sequence.
+Additionally, {{-doc}} defines "docpath" which carries the path for the DNS resource at the DoC server as a CBOR sequence.

-Since “alpn” is needed for transport layer security, the type of object security (OSCORE using EDHOC, OSCORE using ACE, OSCORE using EDHOC using ACE), needs to be conveyed in a different SvcParamKey.
+Since "alpn" is needed for transport layer security, the type of object security (OSCORE using EDHOC, OSCORE using ACE, OSCORE using EDHOC using ACE), needs to be conveyed in a different SvcParamKey.
 The semantics and necessacity of the authenticator-domain-name field in {{-dnr}} needs to be evaluated in each case.